shysolocup/noscord.js/src/Services/EventService/glue/README.md

     /*
+        == GLUE ==
             :: glue is what discord.js event it's tied to
             :: when that event is fired it'll then fire the glued noscord.js event */